White House unveils $2B in weapons for Ukraine on one-year anniversary of Russian invasion - NewsBreak

 White House unveils $2B in weapons for Ukraine on one-year anniversary of Russian invasion

-In this handout photo issued by the Ukrainian Presidential Press Office, U.S. President Joe Biden signs the guest book during a meeting with Ukrainian President Volodymyr Zelenskyy at the Ukrainian presidential palace.
-The U.S. President made his first visit to Kyiv since Russia's large-scale invasion last Feb.
-24. Photo by Ukrainian Presidential Press Office via Getty Images
+KYIV, UKRAINE - FEBRUARY 20: In this handout photo issued by the Ukrainian Presidential Press Office, U.S. President Joe Biden signs the guest book during a meeting with Ukrainian President Volodymyr Zelensky at the Ukrainian presidential palace on February 20, 2023 in Kyiv, Ukraine.
+The US President made his first visit to Kyiv since Russia's large-scale invasion last February 24.
+(Photo by Ukrainian Presidential Press Office via Getty Images)

 The Friday announcement came on the heels of President Joe Biden’s historic and surprise visit to Ukraine’s capital Kyiv, where for the first time in modern history a sitting U.S. president visited a war zone without the protection of American troops.